-- 1-800-810-BLUE (2583) or - Call 1-804-673-1177 collect, if you are calling from outside the United States
+- 1-800-810-BLUE (2583) or - Call 804-673-1177 collect, if you are calling from outside the United States

 The center's staff will help you get the information about participating hospitals, physicians and medical assistance services.
-If you do not contact the service center, you may have to pay for all of the services that you receive.
+If you do not contact the service center, you may have to pay for all of the services that you receive and file a claim for reimbursement for covered services.